-As camp was fully restored in 2022, the logistic plan for 2023 is focused on starting deep drilling as soon as possible to allow for a long drilling season with extra time to begin packing down equipment.
-The satellite dish will be mounted again during the first week.
-We plan to mount the polar bear Doppler radar again in 2023.
+The logistic plan for 2024 is focused on enabling the drillers to finish their work with the deep borehole and make drill tests on the surface.
+For communication, we will use Iridium Openport and continue testing Starlink.
+We plan to mount the polar bear Doppler radar again in 2024.
 The radar is capable of detecting movement in a 3 km radius of camp.
-Since 2017 EGRIP has a LIDAR to measure cloud base to improve weather reporting and reduce the risk of aborted flights.
+EGRIP will continue using a ceilometer for reporting clouds to improve weather reporting and reduce the risk of aborted flights.
+We will ship out as much equipment as possible and will prepare camp for the 2025 traverse to GRIP.
 We plan to install solar panels on the main dome in the 2nd half of the field season.
 The solar panels are part of an infrastructure upgrade of the ice drilling camp.

-The overall logistical goal is to keep running a fully operational deep drilling camp with ice core storage facilities, science trench, drill trench, workshops and housing for up to 30 people.
+The overall logistical goal is to keep running a fully operational camp with a drill trench, workshops and housing for up to 20 people.